ROMAR10/mercuriopromoline/README.md

-This is only a school projetct to make a "real" fake website.
+School projetct of a "real" fake website.